 In April 2020, the US government launched a novel program with the objective of mitigating the economic impact of the Coronavirus pandemic.
 The Paycheck Protection Program (PPP) provides much-needed funding to small businesses (defined as those with 1 to 500 employees) through a forgivable loan mechanism.
 While the PPP can have great impact on early learning providers, it can also be confusing and difficult to navigate.
-Applications for the Paycheck Protection Program are no longer being accepted as of August 8, 2020.
+As of January 11, 2021, the Paycheck Protection Program has reopened.
 Below please find answers to several common questions about the PPP.